LORD BYRON

 Learnèd 1: Curb this rage for imitation, young ladies

-Learnèd 2: Be content to rise not above your station!
+Learnèd 2: Be content not to rise above your station

 B: The Devil take ye all!!
-There's fewer hazards visiting my Matron! (frowns) - yea, e'en if my faithful hound has rabies
+There's fewer hazards visiting my Matron! - yea, e'en if my faithful hound has rabies

 The Learnèds faint on top of Boatswain - Byron orders his coach, necks the remaining Champagne